Frasier (2023 TV series)

 Frasier (/ˈfreɪʒər/) is an American television sitcom that premiered on October 12, 2023, on Paramount+.
-It is a revival of and a sequel to the 1993–2004 sitcom Frasier (a spin-off of the sitcom Cheers) featuring the character Frasier Crane, played by Kelsey Grammer.
+Developed by Chris Harris and Joe Cristalli, it is a sequel to the 1993–2004 sitcom of the same name (a spin-off sequel to the sitcom Cheers) featuring the character Frasier Crane, played by Kelsey Grammer.
 On February 22, 2024, the series was renewed for a second season, with production beginning on May 9.
 The second season was released on September 19, 2024.

 On January 17, 2025, Frasier was canceled by Paramount+.
 At the same time, CBS Studios announced that it had planned to shop the show to other outlets, such as Prime Video or Hulu.
-As of October 2025, no other service has announced interest in a third season of the sequel.
+However, no other service announced interest in a third season.

 Premise

 Shortly after the death of his father, Martin Crane, the end of his nearly 20-year relationship with Charlotte, and concluding his famous Chicago TV show, psychiatrist Frasier Crane has returned to Boston in the hope of having a better relationship with his son, Frederick, now a Boston firefighter.
 In order to do so, Frasier becomes a lecturer at Harvard University, buys and moves into Freddy's apartment building, and with the help of his family, friends, and his new colleagues, starts to embark on his "third act".